sferencik/ParaMetrics/README.md

 ## Development notes
 To build, test, and package the plugin, run `mvn package` from the root directory.

-To deploy the plugin, copy `target/para-metrics.zip` into the TeamCity plugin directory and restart the server.
+To deploy the plugin, copy `para-metrics.zip` into the TeamCity plugin directory and restart the server.
+If you've built locally, get the zip file from `target/para-metrics.zip`; otherwise grab the [latest released version](https://github.com/sferencik/ParaMetrics/releases).